 At Bluff Road Medical, we cover the full suite of women’s health services across the lifespan.
-From preventative health, cancer screening and diabetes testing, to skin cancer screening, mental health services and cardiovascular health, it’s all available under the one roof.
-Our team is ready to support you for all your women’s health needs, so please get in touch!
+From preventative health, cancer screening and diabetes testing, to skin cancer screening, mental health services and cardiovascular health.
+Our team is ready to support you for all your women’s health needs.

 We offer advice and support around various short and long-acting contraception at Bluff Road Medical.
 Examples of short-acting contraception include hormonal pills, injectable hormones and vaginal rings.
 Long-acting contraception include intrauterine devices and hormonal implants.
 We can also assist with the Implanon rod and Mirena IUDs (intra-uterine device).
-Our doctors can discuss the merits of different types of treatment options, what’s suitable for you and potential side effects.
+The doctors can discuss the merits of different types of treatment options, what’s suitable for you and potential side effects.
 To discuss contraception, please call 9598 6244.

 If you haven’t had a check-up in a while, it’s a good idea to come and get tested.
 Some STIs can have serious implications if left untreated.
 For example, Chlamydia, which is the commonest bacterial STI, can cause pelvic inflammatory disease and fertility issues.
 If you’ve just finished or recently started a relationship, please consider a sexual health screening appointment.